prakashtimilsina/pyspark/README.md

 # pyspark
-It has multiples pyspark projects and cases in  jypyter notebook format.
+It has multiples pyspark projects and cases in  juypyter notebook format.